Somiona/django_cap/README.md

 pip install django-cap[drf]
 ```

-Note that currently, only ninja integration and vanilla Django Json views are implemented, DRF integration will be added shortly.
+**TODO**: only ninja integration and vanilla Django Json views are implemented, DRF integration will be added in the future.

 ### Configuration
 To use this package, you need to add `django_cap` to your `INSTALLED_APPS` in your Django settings file: